Last updated: May 11, 2022

-We have shortlisted 12 excellent weekend getaway destinations in New South Wales, all within driving distance from Sydney.
+Looking for great weekend escape ideas?
+We have shortlisted 17 beautiful weekend getaway destinations in New South Wales, all within driving distance from Sydney.

-While Sydney has a lot to offer to both tourists and residents, it doesn’t hurt to sometimes escape the city and have a relaxing weekend getaway.
+While Sydney has a lot to offer to both tourists and residents, it doesn’t hurt to sometimes escape the city and have a relaxing weekend away.

-Luckily, Sydney and New South Wales have lots of options for awesome weekend getaway destinations, and some of them don’t even require a lot of driving.
+Luckily, Sydney and New South Wales offer lots of options for exciting weekend getaway destinations, and some of them don’t even require a lot of driving to get to.

-To help you find inspiration for your next long weekend, we’ve selected 12 Sydney weekend getaways that we’re sure you will enjoy.
+To help you find inspiration for your next long weekend, we have shortlisted 17 Sydney weekend escapes that we’re confident you’re going to enjoy.

-In no particular order, here are 12 great destinations in NSW, all within driving distance from Sydney, where you can spend a nice weekend away.
+Here are 17 great weekend trip destinations in New South Wales (from north to south), all within driving distance from Sydney, where you can spend a long weekend away.

 With so many impressive sights to visit, the Waterfall Way is a popular weekend getaway destination in northern New South Wales.